Who else gets totally annoyed and stressed out by a messy, cluttered play space?

 So here we go!

-39 Things in Your Playroom or Kids’ Rooms To Throw Away Right Now (+ A FREE Printable Checklist!)
+39 Things in Your Playroom or Kids’ Rooms To Get Rid of Right Now (+ A FREE Printable Checklist!)

-Check out my list of nearly 40 things to get rid of right now that you can use as a guide as you kick off your cleaning spree.
+Check out my list of nearly 40 things to either throw away or donate right now that you can use as a guide as you kick off your cleaning spree.
 The list includes things like:

 - Broken crayons